quicwg/base-drafts/draft-ietf-quic-transport.md

 The packet number is an integer in the range 0 to 2^62-1.
 The value is used in determining the cryptographic nonce for packet encryption.
 Each endpoint maintains a separate packet number for sending and receiving.
-The packet number for sending MUST starts at zero for the first packet set and MUST increase by at least one after sending a packet.
+The packet number for sending MUST start at zero for the first packet sent and MUST increase by at least one after sending a packet.

 A QUIC endpoint MUST NOT reuse a packet number within the same connection (that